microtrain/bootcamp/02-BashScripting/01-Basics.md

 ## Exercise 3 - Reject unwanted service commands

 For this exercise, create a feature branch called *feature/validate*.
-When you are finished increment the version to 1.2.1 and push to master.
+When you are finished increment the version to 1.2.0 then merge into and push to master.

+**Requirements**

 The product owner has requested that we only be allowed to pass *reload* or *restart* into the service command.
 To achieve we will need to run a test against the second argument to verify it matches a valid command.